valentynkt/BackendGarden/content/notes/Message Topics.md

 4. **Message Processing**: Subscribers process the message independently.
 5. **Message Acknowledgment**: Depending on the system, subscribers may acknowledge receipt of the message to ensure reliable delivery.

-## Types of Message Topics

-Message topics come in various implementations, each suited for different use cases and offering distinct features.

-> [!summary]
->
-> - **[[AWS SNS]]**: A fully managed publish-subscribe service that allows you to send notifications to multiple subscribers using various protocols, including HTTP/HTTPS, email, SMS, and AWS Lambda.
->
-> - **[[Apache Kafka]]**: A distributed streaming platform that supports high-throughput, low-latency data streaming with robust pub/sub capabilities, enabling scalable data processing.
->
-> - **[[RabbitMQ]]**: An open-source message broker that supports multiple messaging protocols, including AMQP, with versatile exchange types for different pub/sub needs.
->
-> - **[[Azure Service Bus]]**: A managed enterprise messaging service that provides robust publish-subscribe capabilities with support for advanced features like sessions and dead-lettering.
->
-> - **Google Cloud Pub/Sub**: A fully managed real-time messaging service for sending and receiving messages between independent applications, supporting topics and subscriptions.
->

 ## Implementation Steps